kstrassheim/entraid-web-auth-reference/README.md

 - Build and connect all the applications according to the terraform config for each environment. __Without manual setup of environment variables__
 - Deploy and connect to the Authentication automatically
 - In terraform you can select roles by their names and provide them like that to the applications. thanks to the custom terraform modules inside the project.
-- 3 Step Approval process
+- Three (3) step approval process pipeline
   - On Merge completed main - Deploy dev
-  - On Tag/Release - Dep
+  - On Tag/Release - Deploy to test
+  - On Test deployed (and approved) - Deploy to prod - (Environment has to be set as protected for approval)

 ### From [FastAPI-Reference](https://github.com/kstrassheim/fastapi-reference)
 - Quick to initialize